The Best Beginners Guide to Rock Tumbling for Kids and Adults

 I pulled out the smaller stones that really couldn’t be properly ground or cut from my pile.
 You want to gather enough stones that would fill your barrel to about 1/2 to 2/3rds full.
 It is important that you follow that step.
 You need enough rocks to rotate and knock into each other.
 If you don’t have enough, then you need to add a filler or rocks that are not necessarily wanted.
 Next, I weighed the number of rocks or gems.
 You need to weigh them because this will determine the amount of grit used.

 Fill the barrel back up with your weighed rocks and the first course, grit #1.
 Depending on the type or where you got the grit will depend on the amount to add.
 But for the brand I have suggested above you need to use two tablespoons per pound of rocks.
 Then fill the barrel with water just above the rocks.
 Don’t fill the entire barrel with water.
 Now set the number of days you want to tumble.
-Grit #1 should rotate for about five days, grit #2 & 3 for seven days each, and grit #4 should go the longest at about ten days.
+Grit #1 should rotate for about five days.
+Grit #2 and #3 should rotate for seven days each.
+Grit #4 should go the longest at about ten days.
 The longer for the polishing stage, the better the results.

 More about tumbling rocks.

 When you take out the rocks after each stage, you will find your gems ins a grey thick slurry mixture.
 Be sure to rinse out a couple of stones before emptying out all the contents.
-If you don’t like the results, then throw the rocks back into the barrel and turn on for a few more days.
+If you don’t like the results, throw the rocks back into the barrel.
+Turn it on for a few more days.

 If you like the results, then pour out the rocks and slurry mixture from the rock barrel.
 Do not pour the silicon carbide slurry mixture down the drain.
 It is not good for your indoor plumbing.
 Pour it outside in the yard that is what I do.
 Rinse the rocks and barrel well with water.
 It is important not to have any grit particles from the last stage transferred into the next stage.